 Understand: Why This Strategy Works

-Students who have learning and thinking differences may struggle with executive functioning skills.
+.
 They often have difficulty with paying attention, regulating emotions, staying focused, keeping still, or staying quiet in class.
 In fact, many students (whether or not they have learning and thinking differences) struggle with these skills.
 You may find yourself repeatedly responding to requests for bathroom breaks or asking students to quiet down.
 These small interruptions can add up, disrupting routines and taking time away from instruction.

 Nonverbal signals allow you to respond to students without calling unwanted attention to them.
 This is especially beneficial for students who may need repeat reminders.
 You can even co-create signals with individual students who frequently need specific reminders.